 Kicking off our new blog series, ‘Meet the Gate’, we’re beaming our spotlight on the marvellous, the exceptional, Kayleigh Hutchinson.
-We caught up with Kayleigh over a brew, make one yourself and step inside her role as Production Assistant at The Gate Films.
+We caught up with Kayleigh over a brew, make one yourself and step inside her role as Assistant Producer at The Gate Films.

 TGF: Tell us about your journey to get here, Kayleigh.

 KH: I’ve always been interested in production and sought out work experience and running experience to learn more about the industry.
 I continued this throughout my time at university and balanced working as a part-time lifeguard too.
 With all this experience under my belt, as soon as I graduated, I was over the moon to be offered a role with The Gate as Production Assistant.
 I’ve been with The Gate just under two years now and have progressed to Assistant Producer.